JWAYYED LAW

 How a Debt Collection Defense Attorney Can Help

-• Debt Challenges: Challenge debt validity and raise defenses including statute of limitations
+• Debt Challenges: Challenge debt validity, raise statute of limitations defenses, and contest debt buyer standing

-• FDCPA Violations: Identify and pursue FDCPA violations for damages
+• FDCPA Violations: Identify FDCPA violations and pursue statutory damages and attorney fees

 • Court Representation: Represent you in court to defend against collection lawsuits